JERlabs/JERonimo/DESIGN.md

 ## Velocity ##
 Used when you need to point somewhere, and have easy access to coords
 ### Description ###
-- Class which subclasses Vector and Position
+- Class which subclasses Vector and Point
 - Allows the position of a vector relative to the origin to be stored, allowing for easy (computation-wise) access to position-updating methods